Bernt Anker

 Bernt Anker (22 November 1746 - 21 April 1805) was a Norwegian merchant, chamberlain and playwright who became the wealthiest person in Norway during his lifetime.
-Born in Christiania (later Oslo), he amassed his fortune primarily through timber trade with the Royal Navy of England and owned numerous properties including Frogner Manor, Moss Jernverk, and his residence Paléet.
+Born in Christiania (now Oslo), he amassed his fortune primarily through timber trade with the Royal Navy of England and owned numerous properties including Frogner Manor, Moss Jernverk, and his residence Paléet.
 Beyond his commercial endeavours, Anker made contributions to Norway's cultural and civic development, founding the Dramatic Society in Christiania in 1780, where he wrote, directed and performed in theatrical productions.
 He was elected Fellow of the Royal Society in 1782 and was decorated Knight of the Order of the Dannebrog in 1803.
 Though not formally a diplomat, Anker's cultural patronage and strategic relationships with Danish authorities helped assert Norwegian identity within Denmark–Norway, laying groundwork for later independence movements.

 Biography

 Anker was born in Christiania, the son of Christian Ancher, brother of Peder Anker and cousin of Carsten Anker.
 His business included trade in timber on large scale, with a large income from supplying the fleet of England.
 He eventually became the wealthiest person in Norway.
 Among his properties were Frogner Manor and Moss Jernverk.
 His massive home Paléet near Bjørvika was used as a Royal residence after his death, until the completion of the Royal Palace in Christiania.

 He was elected a Fellow of the Royal Society of London in 1782.
 He was decorated Knight of the Order of the Dannebrog in 1803.

 A street in Oslo, Bernt Ankers gate, is named after him.